Siege of Douai (1710): Preliminaries

 This type of skirmish became routine in the following weeks.
 The siege progressed steadily, but slowly, in this way, because of the spirited defense the garrison put up.
 (Note: See Quincy for a detailed description of the entrenching operations from day to day.
 He highlights an occasion in the night of 10/11 May when a bomb fired by the defenders on a part of a new trench hit a powder magazine, and the ensuing explosion killed 150 besiegers.
-An other highlight he describes is 25 May, when the Prince of Anhalt was lightly wounded in the face while passing though a sap dug by the besiegers.)
+An other highlight he describes is 25 May, when the Prince of Anhalt was lightly wounded in the face while passing through a sap dug by the besiegers.)
 Marlborough and Prince Eugene visited the siegeworks on a daily basis to inform themselves of the progress, but they could not hurry along the pace of events.
 Time was of the essence, because Villars was of course not sitting still and it was expected that he would arrive any moment to relieve the city with his army.